LAWNE-KEA/WhoKnows-Backend/Logbook.md

     4. Var der noget der gik galt?

+        "We got told that our API specification had to be remade in terms of our get requests.
+All the GET requests which we have deleted has to be used because otherwise the simulation will not work".
+That means that we have to create the same HTML structure as the legacy project.
+Therefor a multipage application instead of a single page application."

     5. Var der nogle ting som vi fandt læringsrige?

+        "We saw that we really had to put a lot of effort to get us the finish line, and to make this work!
+A lot of surprises can occur all of a sudden".

     6. Evt. spørgsmål som vi stillede os selv?

+        "We thought about how we would manage this, as it really was a big setback for us, but we managed it".

 9. Torsdag den 10. oktober 2024